peacecorps/medlink/README.md

 and point your Twilio request URL at the address it specifies (http://something.localtunnel.com).

-If you would like to see the **#TODO's/#FIXME's/etc,** then run "./bin/chk" or "./bin/chk more" bash scripts from the top project directory.

 #### BUGS

 **If you get a problem with the software?**